 What is a T1 form?

-The T1 form is a summary of all income taxes you pay to the Canada Revenue Agency (CRA).
-All Canadians are required to fill out and submit this form, which also declares all income you have generated for the specified calendar year.
+The T1 form is a summary of all income taxes you pay to the CRA.
+It declares all income you have generated for the specified calendar year.
 Think of the T1 as a kind of summary of all the other forms you complete for your income taxes, as well as all the information required to file.

 You need the T1 form to apply for various services like the Canada Child benefit, GST/HST refundable tax credits, and other benefits.
 You may also be required to provide the T1 general income form when applying for major credits, such as a mortgage.